kebschulllab/Dissecting-Atlas-Registered-Tissue/README.md

 ## Installation

 DART is distributed as a pre-compiled Windows binary in a standalone folder that includes all necessary dependencies.
-To use the software, download and extract the entire folder from the [Google Drive link](https://drive.google.com/file/d/1L1MkYKXpCuYQAGlgl97pc70kUGD5u9hA/view?usp=sharing), then run the `dart.exe` file inside—no installation or separate Python environment is required.
+To use the software, download and extract the entire folder from the [Google Drive link](https://drive.google.com/file/d/1L1MkYKXpCuYQAGlgl97pc70kUGD5u9hA/view?usp=sharing), then run the `main.exe` file inside—no installation or separate Python environment is required.

 ## Input Data
 To use this tool, you will need provide the following information:

-- 3D Reference Atlas with cell stain and region annotations(not needed if using Allen Brain Atlas)
+- 3D Reference Atlas with cell stain and region annotations(included in installation if using Allen Brain Atlas)
-- Cell stained images from LEICA LDM on slides
+- A folder containing cell stained images from LEICA LDM on slides

 ## Usage